ansible-inventory

 --export

-When doing an --list, represent in a way that is optimized for export,not as an accurate representation of how Ansible has processed it
+When doing --list, represent in a way that is optimized for export,not as an accurate representation of how Ansible has processed it

 --graph